Skip to main content

 Snapshot update (update-snapshots: true): Skips normal CI entirely.
 Builds the app, regenerates all Playwright screenshots with --update-snapshots, commits them to the branch, and pushes.

-The PAT Token Trick
+The PAT token trick

 update-snapshots: